FK Obilić: Arkan years (1996–2000)

-In June 1996, the career criminal and paramilitary leader Željko Ražnatović, known as Arkan (his nom de guerre), took over Obilić and swiftly brought "victories."
+In June 1996, the career criminal and paramilitary leader Željko Ražnatović, known by his nom de guerre Arkan, took over Obilić and swiftly brought "victories."
 With him in charge, Obilić started a rise to the top of Yugoslav football, which cross-town powerhouses Red Star and Partizan had always monopolized.
 In the 1996–97 season, the club finished the First National league Group B as 1st, and advanced further for the first time to the First National league Group A (then the league was divided into two groups, A and B, each consisting of 10 clubs).
-In the 1997–98 season, led by coach Dragan Okuka, Obilić won the league and become the Champions of Yugoslavia for the first time in one of the most remarkable seasons ever in Yugoslav football.
+In the 1997–98 season, led by coach Dragan Okuka, Obilić won the league and become the champions of Yugoslavia for the first time in one of the most remarkable seasons ever in Yugoslav football.
 In the same season, Obilić also made it to the 1997–98 Yugoslav Cup final, but lost to Partizan and barely missed the double.
-In the first qualifying round of the 1998–99 UEFA Champions League season, Obilić defeated Icelandic club ÍBV by 4–1 on aggregate and played the second round against Germany's record champion Bayern Munich.
-In the first leg in Munich, Bayern won 4–0 and the return match ended 1–1.
-Finally, Obilić was eliminated by the eventual runners-up of the 1998–99 Champions League.
-In the domestic league, the club failed to defend its title, but became the vice-championship of the 1998–99 season, and finished in third place during the 1999–2000 season.
-During this period, upstart Obilić made an unbelievable run of 47 consecutive league matches without defeat (Round 11 of the 1997–98 season until Round 2 of the 1999–2000 season).
+In the first qualifying round of the 1998–99 UEFA Champions League, Obilić defeated Icelandic club ÍBV by 4–1 on aggregate and played the second round against Germany's record champions Bayern Munich.
+In the first leg in Munich, Bayern won 4–0 and the return match ended 1–1, resulting in Obilić being eliminated by the eventual runners-up of the 1998–99 Champions League.
+In the domestic league, the club failed to defend its title, but became the runners-up of the 1998–99 season, and finished third the following season.
+During this period, upstart Obilić made an unbelievable run of 47 consecutive league matches without defeat (matchday 11 of the 1997–98 season until matchday 2 of the 1999–2000 season).

 This feat came amid great controversy.
 According to journalist Franklin Foer, How Football Explains the World: An Unlikely Theory of Globalization, Ražnatović threatened players on opposing teams if they scored against Obilić.
 This threat was enforced by the many paramilitary veterans from his militia that filled their home ground, chanting threats, and pointing firearms at opposing players.
 Ražnatović's armed thugs even "escorted" referees to the matches.
 One player told the British football magazine FourFourTwo that he was locked in a garage when his team played Obilić.
 Obilić's ostensible "wins" from the era have not yet been vacated.

-Over the summer 1998, UEFA considered prohibiting the club from European participation of the criminal connections of Obilić′s president, Arkan.
+Over the summer 1998, UEFA considered prohibiting the club from European participation of the criminal connections of Obilić's president, Arkan.
 As a result, Arkan stepped down as president in favor of his wife Svetalana "Ceca" Ražnatović, in July 1998.
 Ceca held the role for a short time before ceding it to Žarko Nikolić, who held it for about a year, before Ceca reclaimed it in August 2000.